zama-ai/concrete/docs/core-features/workarounds.md

 ```

 ## Retrieving a value within an encrypted array with an encrypted index

-This example shows how to deal with an array and an encrypted index.
-It will create a "selection" array filled with `0` except for the requested index that will be `1`, and sum the products of all array values by this selection array:
+This example demonstrates how to retrieve a value from an array using an encrypted index.
+The method creates a "selection" array filled with `0`s except for the requested index, which will be `1`.
+It then sums the products of all array values with this selection array:

 ```python
 import numpy as np